industrialdev/wicket-wp-base-plugin/readme.md

 https://localhost/wp/wp-login.php?wp_cassify_bypass=bypass

 Rarely do we recommend logging into a Wicket-powered site directly without going through SSO, but there might be cases when that is needed, such as to rescue a site or reconfigure SSO/Wicket plugin settings locally after bringing down a production DB.

+### Pantheon gotcha
+You will need to (when using wp-cassify) delete the mu-plugin "wp-native-php-sessions.php" as well as the folder "wp-native-php-sessions".
+This causes errors when trying to login